qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 .. index:: Windows

 QGIS Server can also be installed on Windows systems.
-While the QGIS Server package is avaliable in the 64 bit version of the OSGeo4W network installer https://qgis.org/en/site/forusers/download.html there is no Apache (or other web server) package available, so this must be installed by other means.
+While the QGIS Server package is available in the 64 bit version of the OSGeo4W network installer (https://qgis.org/en/site/forusers/download.html) there is no Apache (or other web server) package available, so this must be installed by other means.

 A simple procedure is the following: